When Nvidia introduced their GeForce RTX 20 series to the world in 2018, the graphics card market was shaken to its core.

 Big Tech Equals Big Price

-Admitting that Nvidia’s technology in their RTX series is amazing is okay, despite what the internet may have to say about that.
-What isn’t amazing is the mere fact that just aren’t that many games out there that can fully support everything RTX cards have to offer.
+Admitting that Nvidia’s technology in their RTX series is amazing is fine, despite what the internet may have to say about that.
+What isn’t amazing is the mere fact that there just aren’t that many games out there that can fully support everything RTX cards have to offer.
 But swinging back to the good side, it appears that industry is thoroughly impressed by stuff like ray tracing and DLSS and that as time goes on, we’re more and more likely to see this tech fully utilized.

 Although that RTX 2080 Ti Founder’s Edition sits at mind-numbingly $1200, it’s worth saying that it does come overclocked out of the box.
 But, even that might not be a proper price-to-performance ration.

-What cards like RTX 2060 or RTX 2070 may have going for them is that new RTX 3000 series is looming and with that, their prices are likely to go down and prove to be a really solid gaming option with all those shiny new features.
+What cards like RTX 2060 or RTX 2070 may have going on for them is that new RTX 3000 series is looming and with that, their prices are likely to go down and prove to be a really solid gaming option with all those shiny new features.

 In fact, with AMD releasing their RDNA 2 this year as well (set to feature ray tracing), we might see a decrease in price for current Nvidia top-tier GPUs.